Careers and Alumni

-Stephanie Parent ’92, is a Senior Attorney with the Environmental Health program at the Center for Biological Diversity in Portland.
+Stephanie Parent ’92, is a Senior Counsel with the Environmental Health program at the Center for Biological Diversity in Portland.

 Karl Anuta ’85, practices with the Law Office of Karl Anuta; he has set numerous legal precedents as lead counsel in water and forest law cases.

-Nina Bell ’91, is executive director of Northwest Environmental Advocates.
+Nina Bell ’91, is the Executive Director of Northwest Environmental Advocates.

 Julie Carter is a Policy Analyst at the Columbia River Inter-Tribal Fish Commission.